vatesfr/packer-plugin-xenserver/README.md

 Once you have installed Packer, you must compile this plugin and install the resulting binary.

-Documentation for Plugins directory: [Official Docs](https://developer.hashicorp.com/packer/docs/configure#packer-s-plugin-directory)
+Documentation for Plugins development: [Official Docs](https://developer.hashicorp.com/packer/docs/plugins/install#use-a-plugin-under-development)

 ### Linux/MacOS